LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 ### 2.4.
 Real-time Features and Data Persistence

   - **Notifications**: The UX documentation specifies a `NotificationsView`.
 To support this with persistence, a `NOTIFICATIONS` table has been added.
 While the NestJS service pushes alerts in real-time, this table stores a history of notifications for a user, allowing them to review past alerts.
   - **Collaborative Content**: The `COLLAB_DOCUMENTS` table is the designated persistence layer for the Hocuspocus-managed `Situation Awareness` content, and `CHAT_MESSAGES` stores the history for the `Discussion` tab, aligning perfectly with the backend architecture.

+### 2.5.
+Concurrency and Data Integrity

+  - **Patient Assignment Atomicity**: A unique constraint is established on the `ASSIGNMENTS` table across `(PatientId, ShiftId, AssignmentDate)`.
+This is a critical feature to prevent a race condition where two clinicians might attempt to assign the same patient simultaneously during the "Daily Setup" flow.
+This constraint guarantees at the database level that a patient can only be assigned to one clinician per shift, ensuring data integrity.

-## 3. Database Security
+## 3\.
+Database Security

   - **Authentication**: Handled by Clerk.
-- **Authorization**: The new `ROLES` table provides the on-premise data structure needed for the C# backend to implement fine-grained authorization logic.
+  - **Authorization**: The new `ROLES` table provides the on-premise data structure needed for the C\# backend to implement fine-grained authorization logic.
   - **Data Encryption at Rest**: Oracle Transparent Data Encryption (TDE) remains a critical security requirement.

-## 4. Oracle 11g R2 Database Schema
+## 4\.
+Oracle 11g R2 Database Schema

 This section details the `CREATE TABLE` statements, now including the new `ROLES` and `NOTIFICATIONS` tables.